Ending your tenancy

 What happens once I’ve given my notice?

 Once a termination notice is received, you will receive confirmation in writing of the date your tenancy is due to end, when keys are due to be returned and any rent payable until the end of your tenancy.

-Where possible, a representative from the Trust will carry out a pre-termination inspection at the property.
+Where possible, a representative from the Group will carry out a pre-termination inspection at the property.
 This is to gather details about the property and offer any advice needed.

 Any outstanding rent not covered by Housing Benefit, should be paid before the termination date.
 If you are claiming Housing Benefit, you must inform your Housing Benefits team that you are moving out.
 When you move out, your Housing Benefit will stop immediately.

 During the notice period your property will be advertised so that we can allocate it to someone else.
 It would be helpful if you would allow prospective tenants to view.
 Please note: a member of the Group staff always accompanies them.